zeke/devcenter-scraper/content/md/buildpack-api.md

 Use the regular expressions to blacklist or whitelist config keys for export.
 For example, runtime config vars like PATH can sometimes conflict with build tools so blacklisting that might be a good idea.
 Whitelisting is recommended if you know that builds will only require a specific subset of config vars (like `DATABASE_URL`) to run.

 A `STACK` environment variable is available to the compile script.
-The value of the `STACK` variable is the [stack](https://devcenter.heroku.com/articles/stack) of the app that the slug is being built for, eg. `cedar`.
-Currently, `cedar` is the only possible value (Bamboo apps don't use buildpacks).
-Buildpacks can use the `STACK` variable to selectively pull binaries and other dependencies appropriate for that stack.
+The value of the `STACK` variable is the [stack](https://devcenter.heroku.com/articles/stack) of the app that the slug is being built for, i.e. `cedar` or `cedar-14` (Bamboo apps don't use buildpacks).
+Buildpacks should use the `STACK` variable to selectively pull binaries and other dependencies appropriate for that stack.
 Builds are always done inside a dyno running on the same stack as the app that the build is running for.

 #### Style